-The WDAT tool for spatial interpolation of water depth monthly snapshots indicate that WCA-3A North continues to dry down, particularly along the upper reach of the L-38W.
-North-to-south hydrologic connectivity remains in Shark River Slough in Everglades National Park (ENP) while conditions are dry in the Taylor Slough area and significantly so in Big Cypress National Preserve (BCNP).
-(Figure EV-5).
-Over the last month stages fell significantly in central WCA-1 and WCA-3A; even more so to the east and west of SRS in ENP.
+The WDAT tool for spatial interpolation of water depth monthly snapshots indicate that WCA-3A North continues to dry down in the northeast, particularly along the upper reach of the L-38W.
+North to South hydrologic connectivity strengthens in Shark River Slough (SRS) in Everglades National Park (ENP) and returns to Taylor Slough.
+Big Cypress National Preserve (BCNP) recovers water depths to near surface across most of that area (Figure EV-5).
+Over the last month, stages rose significantly in Big Cypress National Preserve (BCNP) and along the eastern boundary of ENP.
 The Everglades are significantly drier than one year ago, with SRS the exception, as wet season rains had begun by this time last year.
-WCA-3B and SRS continue to experience above average depths but less than the model output from last week.
+Conditions move much closer to average across much of the system, with WCA-3A along the L-67 canals remaining below average.
 (Figure EV-6).